A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Saskatchewan

-The Saskatchewan government released on April 23 a five-phase plan to reopen parts of its economy.
-Lifting of some measures could start May 4, with dentists, optometrists and other health professionals allowed to resume services.
+The Saskatchewan government’s five-phase plan to reopen parts of its economy starts today with dentists, optometrists and other health professionals being allowed to resume services.
 Phase 1 also includes reopened golf courses and campgrounds.
-Phase 2 would give the green light to retail businesses and salons.
+Phase 2 will give the green light to retail businesses and salons.
 Restaurants and gyms could open in Phase 3 but with limited capacity.
 Phase 4 could see arenas, swimming pools and playgrounds opening.
 In Phase 5, the province would consider lifting restrictions on the size of public gatherings.

 —-